mmogomedia/wynd-mcp-server/README.md

 ## 📧 Contact

 For questions or support, please contact [support@wynd.com](mailto:support@wynd.com)

+## 🔧 Getting Your Project ID

+To find your project ID:

+1. Log into your WYND account at https://wynd.mmogomedia.com
+2. Navigate to the project you want to use as default
+3. The project ID is displayed in the URL: `https://wynd.mmogomedia.com/projects/{project-id}`
+4. Copy this ID and use it as your `DEFAULT_PROJECT_ID`

+### Why is DEFAULT_PROJECT_ID Required?

+The `DEFAULT_PROJECT_ID` is required because many operations in WYND require a project context.
+When you don't specify a project for an operation, the system uses this default project ID.
+This ensures that tasks, documents, and other resources are created in the correct project by default.

+## 🔑 Getting Your API Token

+1. Log into your WYND account at https://wynd.mmogomedia.com
 2. Navigate to Settings > API Tokens
 3. Generate a new token with appropriate permissions
 4. Copy the token for use in your environment